dalealleshouse/zero-to-devops/README.md

 1. Java Consumer pulls messages from the queue one at a time and generates Fibonacci numbers in order to simulate CPU bound work

-The first thing to do is get each Dockerized application running in K8s.
+The first thing to do is get each container running in K8s.
 For this, we'll create deployments.
 K8S deployments package *pods* and *replica sets*.
 A pod is one or more containers that share context and act as a single autonomous unit.
 Aptly named, replica sets specify the number of desired replicas.

 ``` powershell
 kubectl run html-frontend --image=html-frontend:1.0 --port=80